-The integration of drug product manufacture and basic research in one academic institution facilitates fast transfer of scientific findings and inventions to clinical applications and processes.
+The integration of pharmacological, pre-clinical research and drug product manufacture in one academic institution facilitates fast transfer of scientific findings and inventions to clinical applications and processes.

 Radiopharmaceuticals have some specific features:

 - Radioactive isotopes of medicinal use are rather short lived (minutes to a few days).
-Therefore the products cannot be held on the shelf but must be produced just-in-time for each patient individually.
+Hence the products cannot be held on the shelf but must be manufactured just-in-time often for one patient individually.

 - The production and analytics need to be very fast and robust at the same time.

-The projects focus on peptides and peptide-like probes that are labeled with radio metals, such as lutetium-177, scandium-44 and gallium-68.
+The projects focus on peptides and peptide-like probes that are labeled with radio metals, such as lutetium-177 terbium-161 and gallium-68.
 These isotopes have half-lives of 68 minutes (Ga-68) to 6.7 days (Lu-177).
 Products labelled with these isotopes can be manufactured centrally at the Paul Scherrer Institute and distributed to Nuclear Medical Centers within Switzerland or even abroad, the range of distribution being limited by the half-life of the isotope.
-Scandium-44 is produced at the PSI itself using the injector 2 of the High Intensity Proton Accelerator (HIPA).

 177Lu-PPF-11N, a gastrin derivative, is being manufactured for a clinical trial evaluating the benefit of the substance in the treatment of medullary thyroid carcinoma (MTC).